DataShades/ckanext-files/docs/configuration/fs.md

 ## Use this flag if files can be stored inside subfolders
 ## of the main storage path.
 ckanext.files.storage.NAME.recursive = false
-## If file already exists, replace it with new content.
-ckanext.files.storage.NAME.override_existing = false
 ```